Cut your LLM bill by 7–50%, depending on your workload.

 Frequently asked

 The compression adds a few milliseconds — you won't notice it.
-Whether you're using ChatGPT, Claude, Gemini, or Grok, the provider's response time is what you feel, and that's unchanged.
+Whether you're using GPT-4o, Claude, Gemini, or Grok, the provider's response time is what you feel, and that's unchanged.
 In some cases, shorter prompts actually get faster responses because the AI has less to process.

 We charge a percentage of your measured savings — 30% on Pro, 20% on Enterprise.
 If compression saves you $100, you keep $70 (Pro) or $80 (Enterprise).
 If it saves you nothing, you pay nothing.
 Your dashboard shows every dollar in real time.
 No flat fees, no minimums, no surprises.